Texas Woman Posts Photo Of 452 IVF Needles To Celebrate Long-Awaited Pregnancy

 We are overwhelmed with joy to finally announce that we are expecting boy/girl TWINS!!”

 In an interview with ABC News, Lauren Walker related how she and Garyt, her high school sweetheart, had been trying to conceive since 2014.
 As she had been “having issues” conceiving as early as then, she had gone to the Houston Fertility Institute to receive in vitro fertilization treatments.
-While the Walkers were hopeful that the treatments would work, Lauren had miscarried two embryos in September 2014, and miscarried another two, just a few days before Christmas 2014.
+While the Walkers were hopeful that the treatments would work, Lauren had miscarried two embryos in September 2014, and miscarried another two just a few days before Christmas 2014.

 Couple reveals #pregnancy in amazing viral photo with 452 IVF needles https://t.co/YpANHA5D8o from @abc13houston pic.twitter.com/9Xo2WUbGYM